asamuzaK/urlSanitizer/README.md

 ## sanitizeURLSync

-Synchronous version of the `sanitizeURL` function.
+Synchronous version of the [sanitizeURL](#sanitizeurlurl-opt).

 ## isURI(uri)

-Determines whether the given URI is valid asynchronously.
+Determines whether the given URI is valid.

 ### Parameters